Apostrophe-Corp/0xAuction/README.md

 >> REACH_CONNECTOR_MODE=ALGO ./reach react
 ```

+- `Unable to connect with a different wallet on the same browser even after closing the browser and launching it back again`

+On most browsers, simply clear the cookies used by `http://localhost:3000`, on Firefox, you can use the `Forget About This Site` feature, after right-clicking on `0xAuction | NFT Marketplace` on your `History` view.

 - Should you encounter any other errors, please tag either `goonerlabs#1008` 0r `Emmanuel Agbavwe#2954` on [Reach's Discord server](https://bit.ly/3BnPyKd).

 ## The DApp